Benitoite/howtophotovietnam/index.md

 ####	Stomach ailments
 Generally speaking, the US has different names commercially and generically for most medications.
 There are a few key remedies that I recommend bringing with you at your and your physician's discretion.
 These include:

-o Bismuth subsalicylate  (Pepto-Bismol, Kaopectate, pink bismuth stomach relief) This usually comes as a pink liquid but is also available in tablet and chewable form for people like me who need it but can't handle the liquid's texture.
+- Bismuth subsalicylate  (Pepto-Bismol, Kaopectate, pink bismuth stomach relief) This usually comes as a pink liquid but is also available in tablet and chewable form for people like me who need it but can't handle the liquid's texture.

-o Famotidine (Pepcid AC, Famogast, H2 receptor antagonist acid reducer) In the past, this was prescribed to me for acid reflux and heartburn but is now widely available over the counter.
+- Famotidine (Pepcid AC, Famogast, H2 receptor antagonist acid reducer) In the past, this was prescribed to me for acid reflux and heartburn but is now widely available over the counter.
 It can be taken in prophylaxis before enjoying a particularly challenging or spicy meal.

-o Dimenhydrinate (Dramamine, Gravol, Gastrovol, traveler’s antihistimine) If you a prone to car or sea sickness, consider taking a tube of Dramamine with you.
+- Dimenhydrinate (Dramamine, Gravol, Gastrovol, traveler’s antihistimine) If you a prone to car or sea sickness, consider taking a tube of Dramamine with you.
 It can be taken if you are the passenger but may make you too drowsy to drive.

 <figure>